This is an automatically generated PDF version of the online resource philippines.mom-gmr.org/en/ retrieved on 2024/10/11 at 20:42

 In 2019, the project was spun-off to the Global Media Registry (GMR), an independent, non-for profit social enterprise registered under German law.

 In each country, GMR cooperates with a local partner organization.
-In Albania, GMR worked with Balkan Investigative Reporting Network (BIRN Albania).
-The project is funded by the European Union.
+In the Philippines, GMR worked with VERA Files.
+The project is funded by the German Embassy, Manila.

 3. Where can I download this report?